6. Develop Action Plan

 • Community Engagement.
 The process of creating an action plan often involves engaging the community, healthcare providers, and other stakeholders.
 Their input ensures that the plan is responsive to the unique needs and perspectives of the affected population.

 • Evidence-Based Strategies.
-Action plans are built on evidence-based strategies and interventions, which are more likely to produce positive health outcomes and reduce health disparities.
+Action plans are built on evidence-based strategies and interventions, which are more likely to produce positive health outcomes and reduce differences among different population groups.

 • Continuous Improvement.
 An action plan is a dynamic document that can be adjusted as new data and evidence become available.
 This allows for continuous improvement in public health efforts.